tetenc555/Opencore-ThinkPad-T480/README.md

 > This repository is forked from [MultimediaLucario](https://github.com/MultimediaLucario/Lenovo-ThinkPad-T480) and a bit tweaked here and there, please checkout his fork too.

-> Intel WiFi with Airportitlwm currently doesn't work under macOS Sequoia!
-Use Heliport instead.
-For now, as im still using Intel, itlwm is already configurated.

 &nbsp;